hexcowboy/punk-loot/README.md

 To a non-developer, a loot oracle seems like a foreign concept.
 This section aims to break down what a loot oracle does in plain english.

 The goal of a loot oracle is to take one NFT and break it down into many NFTs.
 For example, you may have an original CryptoPunk that is a Zombie, has a Beanie, Sunglasses, and an Earring.
 Right now you have _one_ NFT but in the end you would have _four_: Zombie Head, Beanie, Sunglasses, and Earring, all of which can be traded seperately.
+These new NFT's are known as "**Loot**".

+The process is as follows:

-First you would transfer the original _Wrapped_<sup>\*</sup> CryptoPunk to the oracle.
+First an original CryptoPunk is sent to the oracle.
 Once the oracle receives the CryptoPunk, it will trigger the blockchain to release a message saying that it received the CryptoPunk.

 A server exists outside of the blockchain (called the external API) that continuously listens for this message on the blockchain.
 Once it finds the message, it then mints the four new items to the same account that sent the original CryptoPunk.